 References to ghosts and spirituality extend through nearly every known culture.
 Ancient Egyptians mentioned ghosts in many of the early religions of the regions.
 According to them, ghosts were created at the time of death.
 The ghosts would inherit the memory and personality of the deceased person they spawned from.
 After this, they travel to the netherworld and exist in much the same way that the living do.
 To ease their transition into this new state, relatives were responsible for leaving food and drink offerings.
 If a family decided not to make these offerings, the ghost could inflict illness or other forms of misfortune on them and ghosts were often blamed for instances of illness.
 Their system of beliefs changed over time with regards to the afterlife and what it entailed, but there was a constant belief in existence after death and, in some time periods, even the idea of a second life.
 The modern concept of mummification and the possibility of a mummy waking if its rest is disturbed is part of the evolution of the ideas they held about ghosts.
 Many other ancient civilizations held a belief in ghosts as well.

-In Homer’s Odyssey and Iliad describes ghost as vanishing “as a vapor, gibbering and whining into the earth.”
-This Greek interpretation of ghosts interacted very little with the living world, but they were periodically called upon for advice or to prophesy about future events.
-Many of them were described as vapor, but some were said to be more substantial even to the point of appearing as they had been before death.
-The Greek definition of ghosts shifted with time as well.
-By the 5th century ghosts were frightening beings.
+The Greek vision of ghosts shifted with time and by the 5th century ghosts were frightening beings.
 They were also able to directly able to affect the living by performing works for either good or evil.
-Their spirits were said to hover near the resting place of their corpse, making cemeteries a place to avoid for anyone living.
-Ceremonies were created to publicly mourn the dead and annual feast were held to honor and placate the spirits of those that had died.
-During the annual feast, the family’s ghosts were invited to join in the celebration, but after the celebration ended the ghosts were firmly invited to leave until that same time next year.
+Their spirits were said to stay near the location their corpse, making cemeteries a place to avoid for living.
+Ceremonies were created to publicly mourn the dead and annual feast were held to honor those that had died.
+During the annual feast, a family's deceased members were were encouraged to join in the celebration, but after the celebration ended the ghosts asked to leave until the next celebration the following year.

 In more modern times ghosts have become the subject of literature and other popular forms of media.
 They are used as the theme of many horror movies and other works meant to create fear.
 There is still significant belief in the existence of ghosts throughout the world.
 Many classic literary pieces revolve around ghostly figures in some way, making them a staple in horror and thriller writing.